UPDATE: SIGMUND SOBOLEWSKI DIED IN BAYAMO, CUBA ON 7 AUGUST 2017. He was 94. Details at the end of this post.

-In June 1990, Sigmund Sobolewski returned to Auschwitz, the infamous Nazi death camp where he’d spent nearly all of World War Two.
+In June 1990, Sigmund Sobolewski returned to Auschwitz, the Nazi death camp where he spent nearly all of World War Two.

-The Canadian citizen had accepted an invitation from the State Museum of Auschwitz to attend the 50th Anniversary of the opening of the former concentration camp where millions — mainly Jews — had been murdered.
+The Canadian citizen had accepted an invitation from the State Museum of Auschwitz to attend the 50th Anniversary of the opening of the former extermination camp where millions — mainly Jews — had been murdered.

 Tagging along were several members of the Canadian media, myself included.

-We stayed at the camp in a clean, modern hostel built after the war by German students.
-The students had been so ashamed of the atrocities that they built a place where visitors could stay and see for themselves what had gone on there.
+We stayed at the camp in a clean, modern hostel built right after the war by German students.
+The students were so ashamed by the craziness, the evil of Auschwitz that they built a place where visitors could stay and see for themselves what had gone on at the camp.

 Filing news reports to Canada was a challenge and-a-half.
 Any minor adjustment in volume on my Sony 142 tape recorder caused the phone connection to fail.

-I’m told that Poland’s phone system is now much improved.
-In any case, news stories today are filed with computers over the Internet.
+I’m told that Poland’s phone system has been modernized.
+In any case, news stories are now filed with computers over the Internet.

 OUR TIME AT THE CAMP

-For several days, Sigmund and I “hung out” at Auschwitz.
-He was my guide.
+For several days, Sigmund and I ‘hung out’ at Auschwitz.
+He became my guide.

-Because ‘88’ was given keys to the camp, we had complete access to areas that were out of bounds to the public.
-Leaning on a cane for support, Sigmund unlocked gates and we went wherever we pleased: to gas chambers, the platform where victims disembarked — and to a part of the concentration camp, off-limits to the public, an area simply known as “the killing fields.”
+Because ‘88’ was given keys to the entire camp, we had complete access to areas normally out of bounds to the public.
+Leaning on a cane for support, Sigmund unlocked gates … and we wandered all over the place.

-We walked down the same roads and paths and through parts of the camp where Sigmund worked when he was a teen.
+We walked down the same roads and paths and through parts of the camp where Sigmund had been as a teenager.